 Another castle owned and maintained by Historic Environment Scotland, this is the only other castle in the city included in their Explorer Pass.
 Dating to the fourteenth century, Mary Queen of Scots sought refuge here at Craigmillar after the brutal murder of Rizzio in 1566, before returning to Edinburgh Castle to give birth to her son in June of the that year.
 Craigmillar is a great place for those wanting to explore a ruined castle with a true medieval flavour.

 This seventeenth century castle in the Blackhall area of the city has been home to a succession of high-status families.

 In the nineteenth century the property was known to have hosted a range of literary figures for weekends and soirees, including Charles Dickens, George Eliot, Lord Tennyson, and Hans Christian Andersen!
-The castle is currently on the market with a guide sale price of £6,000,000.
+The castle is currently on the market with a guide price of £5,000,000.

 All that remains of this four-storey fortress is a ruined square tower in the grounds of Napier University's Craiglockhart Campus.
 Different sources date the original structure here to between the twelfth and fourteenth centuries.

 Uncover more of Edinburgh's hidden gems with my Up-Close and Personal private walking tours of the city!